-- Daycare and childcare business will remain open, but will prioritize children of parents working in essential services. - Hotels and commercial lodges will remain open, but must end entertainment or dining services in restaurants or group settings.
-Pick-up and room-service food services may continue. - Housing and rental services may continue, but agents should practice social distancing, hold no open houses, or gather in groups larger than 10. - Hair and nail salon establishments may continue to operate.
+- Daycare and childcare businesses will remain open, but will prioritize children of parents working in essential services. - Hotels and commercial lodges will remain open, but must end entertainment or dining services in restaurants or group settings.
+Pick-up and room-service food services may continue. - Housing and rental services may continue, but agents should practice social distancing, hold no open houses, or gather in groups larger than 10.